 Together, we can create a safe and dynamic Franklin experience!

 Below are frequently asked questions about the COVID vaccine to help students better understand the situation at Franklin and in Switzerland.
-The information shared here represents the situation as of July 22, 2021.
 We will update these answers and information as conditions changes, but please keep in mind that our experience with COVID-19 has taught us that things can change quickly.

 What can I do to contribute to the health and safety of the Franklin Community?

 The most important step is to complete your COVID vaccinations before coming to campus if you can.
-The entire Franklin community is asked to take the Pledge to protect the Franklin community.
-By taking the Pledge, students recognize that they have a social responsibility towards their community to stop the spread of COVID-19 by following campus guidelines and being held accountable for their actions.
+The entire Franklin community is asked to stay informed and to follow the current Franklin and Swiss guidelines to protect the Franklin community.
+These policies and guidelines may change as the epidemiological situation shifts.
+We ask students to recognize their social responsibility towards their community to stop the spread of COVID-19 by following campus guidelines and being held accountable for their actions.

 Is the COVID vaccine required at Franklin?

-Students are required to demonstrate proof of vaccination in order to participate in Academic Travel during Fall 2021.
+Students are currently required to demonstrate proof of vaccination in order to participate in Academic Travel.
 Complete the Vaccination Form and upload scans/PDFs as proof of your vaccination status (information sent via email).
 We are taking this measure to help ensure your safety and the safety of others.
 An alternative Swiss academic travel course may be available for students who have not been vaccinated, but that is not guaranteed at this time.

-What are the types of COVID vaccines recognized in Switzerland?
+What are the types of COVID vaccines authorized in Switzerland?

-Students who are not able to get one of the vaccines listed above should contact Chris Schmid, the Coordinator of Student Medical Services, to set up an appointment for your free vaccination in Switzerland after your arrival.
+Students who are not able to get one of the vaccines listed above should contact the Coordinator of Student Medical Services, to discuss your situation and if appropriate to set up an appointment for your free vaccination in Switzerland after your arrival.

 If I get my first vaccine dose in my current location, can I get the second dose after I arrive at Franklin?

 Franklin strongly recommends that students obtain the full doses of the COVID vaccine in their current location before arriving at Franklin.
 If this is not possible, students should be aware that Ticino only offers two types of vaccines (Pfizer/BioNTech and Moderna).
-Students who need to obtain the second dose after arriving at Franklin must obtain one of these two vaccines.
-Students who need to obtain their second dose in Switzerland should contact Chris Schmid, the Coordinator of Student Medical Services, for assistance.
+Students who need to obtain the second dose or booster after arriving at Franklin must obtain one of these two vaccines.
+Students who need to obtain their second dose or booster in Switzerland should contact Coordinator of Student Medical Services for assistance.

 What if I am not able to get the COVID vaccine due to a medical exception?